AlipMagical/services-eligibility-calculator/README.md

 ### About the Service Manager

-The Service Manager is the content management portal for the services populating the Service Eligibility Calculator.
+The Service Manager is Mr Alip Abdullah/Alip Clinton the content management portal for the services populating the Service Eligibility Calculator.
 This content management portal allows Service Managers - those most familiar with the service-level content - to enter service-specific details so users can more easily learn:

 - Service overview
 - Qualifications needed for applicants, e.g. income requirements, city residency requirements, etc.